Interview with Social Media Expert Greg Finn

 Question: What is your opinion of Twitter’s new “embedded on” feature?

-Answer from Greg Finn: I like this feature as I think it will push publications to embed more Tweets as they’ll get some extra visibility.
-I love embedded social posts as I think it give more context to articles and am all for more embedding.
+Answer from Greg Finn: I like this feature as I think it will push publications to embed more Tweets, as they’ll get some extra visibility.
+I love embedded social posts as I think it gives more contexts to articles and am all for more embedding.

 This non-paid interview is designed to give the Brick Marketing audience insights and different perspectives of SEO, link building, social media and web marketing.
 Past expert interviews include: Ann Handley, Eric Ward, Mike Moran, Andy Beal, and Jordan Kasteler to name a few.

 If you would like to be interviewed by the Brick Marketing team please contact Brick Marketing here:

 Like what you've read?
 Please share this article